In recent years, our country’s military personnel have joined the ranks of those who are considered most vulnerable to identity theft.

 Still, many of the other risk factors remain.
 If you’re in the military, consider the following advice to better protect yourself from identity theft:

 • Place an active-duty alert on your credit report.
 These alerts are useful for servicemembers who are deployed or are away from their usual duty stations and who don’t expect to seek new credit for a while.
 Active-duty alerts require businesses to verify your identity before issuing credit in your name.
 They last for one year and may be cancelled before the end of the term or renewed for another period.

 • Be careful about whom you trust.
 Some deployed troops grant a friend or family member power of attorney to help manage finances, but remember this also means allowing access to sensitive financial information.
 As much as possible, monitor your own accounts, inspect credit reports and review financial statements regularly to look for fraudulent charges.

 • Keep personal information in a secure place, especially if you live in a barracks or with roommates.

 • Don’t let mail pile up unattended.
 If you can’t collect it, use a mail stop or post office box or have someone you trust hold your mail while you’re away.
 Warning signs include bills that don’t arrive as expected, denials of credit for no apparent reason or calls or letters about purchases that were never made.

 • Take immediate action.
 If you suspect you’ve been a victim of identity fraud, explain the situation to a commanding officer; file a police report with military law enforcement and the local police; and report the theft to the FTC.

-Remember, if you suspect your identity has been stolen, call your insurer or bank, which might provide LifeStages™ Identity Management Services from Identity Theft 911.
+Remember, if you suspect your identity has been stolen, call your insurer or bank, which might provide LifeStages™ Identity Management Services from IDT911.
 Or contact us directly.
 One of ourfraud specialists will guide you and provide practical support until your good name and credit are restored.

 Learn more by reading our tips and downloading this brochure from the Federal Trade Commission.